iottly/iottly.github.io/saet_tutorial.md

 ## Reinstall iottly agent on Athena board

-When installing iottly on a board with iottly already installed, the previous isntallation is automatically removed.
+When installing iottly on a board with iottly already installed, the previous installation is automatically removed.

 ### Same project

 In case you need to format the Athena board, or simply you uninstalled iottly and want it again, you can just repeat the installation procedure.
 - If the board preserves its MAC address, it will be binded to the same object on iottly.
-- In case the board gets a new MAC address, a new objec tin iottly will be generated.
+- In case the board gets a new MAC address, a new object in iottly will be generated.
   - in this case you can remove the old object from iottly.

 ### Move the board to another project